Why GPU Quotas Kill Creators Before Content Flows

 Why GPUs win:

 NVIDIA’s NVENC hardware encoder on the T4 GPU handles video encoding in dedicated silicon, leaving CUDA cores free for other work.
-A single T4 supports 4 simultaneous encoding sessions - perfect for parallel ABR generation.
+The T4 has one physical NVENC chip, but NVIDIA’s datacenter drivers allow unlimited concurrent sessions via time-slicing.
+Four ABR quality variants encode concurrently - not in true parallel but with efficient hardware scheduling, achieving near-linear throughput for this workload.

 ABR Ladder Configuration